Color by Filter

 |---|---|

-| Phase Created | Match elements by their creation phase |
+| Phase Created | Groups elements by their creation phase |

-| Phase Demolished | Match elements by their demolition phase |
+| Phase Demolished | Groups elements by their demolition phase |

-MEP System Dropdown
+MEP System Options

 | Option | Description |